Couple says fertility clinic that mixed up their embryos put them 'through living hell'

 CHA Fertility Center and members of its staff wrongfully gave at least one embryo belonging to Anni and Ashot Manukyan to a couple living in New York, the Manukyans and their lawyer said Wednesday.
 Anni Manukyan herself was unsuccessfully impregnated twice and understands now that at least one of those embryos was not hers.

-The Manukyans only discovered they had a son after the New York couple, who are Korean-American and were expecting two girls, saw they gave birth to two boys who were not of Asian descent.
+The Manukyans only discovered they had a son after the New York couple, who are Korean American and were expecting two girls, gave birth to two boys who were not of Asian descent.
 It is unclear who the second baby's parents are.

 "I wasn't there for his birth, I did not carry him, I did not feel him kick inside of me, I didn’t do the skin to skin, I didn't breastfeed him," Anni Manukyan told NBC News.
 "All of that was just robbed from me because of this company that messed up, you know."